 St Etheldreda’s is one of London’s hidden gems, a beautiful and historic building and the oldest Roman Catholic Church in England.
 Mass is celebrated in English at 1 pm every weekday (with very rare exceptions) and at 9 am each Sunday.
-There is a sung Latin Mass (novus ordo) at 11 am each Sunday and a Low Mass in the Extraordinary Form at 6 pm on the first Friday of the month.
+There is a sung Latin Mass (novus ordo) at 11 am each Sunday.
 St Etheldreda’s boasts a fine musical tradition, and is available for weddings and baptisms.

 Going from the busy, hi-tech newsroom to this ancient place is like a screeching hand-brake turn in your day.